SatyamDG/Udacity_Data_Scientist_NanoDegree_Capstone/README.md

 In this project, follwoing questions are answered :

-- a.
-What are the main drivers of an effective offer on the Starbucks app?
+-  What are the main drivers of an effective offer on the Starbucks app?
-- b.
-Could the data provided, namely offer characteristics and user demographics, predict whether a user would take up an offer?
+-  Could the data provided, namely offer characteristics and user demographics, predict whether a user would take up an offer?

 Three Models are created for below mentioned offer.